 Tenemos que arreglarla.

-Apart from that, the rules we have explained in this lesson still apply: The 2 pronouns are placed either before the verb or attached at the end depending on the tense, as already learned.
+The rest of the rules in this lesson still apply: the pronouns are placed before the verb or attached at the end, depending on the tense.

 Juan quiere decírselo.

 Juan wants to say it to him/her/them/formal you. (instead of “